How did Julius Caesar rise to power?

 Caesar was born to a patrician Roman family who had once been very influential in the Republic.
 However, by the time of Caesar’s birth, their fortunes had been in decline for many years and they were no longer prominent, although his father did serve as a governor.
 We know very little about Caesar's childhood.
 Through his aunt, he was related to Gaius Marius, the great general and this led the young Julius to become associated with the popular (populares) party in Rome.
 These were aristocrats who had allied themselves with the poor.

 By the time he was sixteen, he was the head of his family after the early death of his father.
 At this time, there was an ongoing bloody civil war between Marius and his Sulla, the head of the aristocratic or optimates party.
 After Sulla occupied Rome, Caesar was in danger because of his party.
-He went into into hiding so he would not become another victim of the bloody proscriptions.
+He went into hiding so he would not become another victim of the bloody proscriptions.
 When Marius regained control of the city, Caesar married a leading politicians daughter and became the high priest of Jupiter.

 However, when Sulla recaptured Rome, Caesar was stripped of his wealth and his office.
 He decided to join the army and served in Asia Minor and was decorated for bravery.
 Later after he was kidnapped by pirates he led a successful punitive expedition against them and was once again decorated for bravery.
 Caesar returned to Rome and became one of the leaders of the Marian party or popular party.
 He became very prominent in Rome because of his lavish expenditures.
 He also forged a political alliance with Crassus, one of Rome's richest men.
 Caesar was later elected Pontifex Maximus (chief priest) of Rome and secured himself the governorship of a province in Spain.